steltenpower/swipaLOD/README.md

 WHAT IS DIFFERENT FROM WHAT PEOPLE MIGHT BE USED TO:
-- It actually invites other views and visualisations, is aimed at being part of an ecosystem by using open fileformats, maybe APIs.
+- It actually invites other views and visualisations (e.g. storyLOD and Zett@Muze), is aimed at being part of an ecosystem by using open fileformats, maybe APIs.
 It will not even try to be a general Linked Data tool for all situations, by design.
 - Usually the involved data will not all fit on the screen.
 Though this is quite common for some relatively modern tools, to some it seems to be a strange idea, though don't your PDFs have way too many pages to be simultaneously legibly be rendered on your screen?
 - Search results won't always instantly pop up as datasets can be enormous. (un)availability of search results shouldn't decide the workflow of the user.
 Asynchronous is key.
 - Uncommon user interaction will take some time to get used to